It was Thanksgiving Day, 2008 and I was in Niger, a vast famine-stricken wasteland in the middle of the African continent.

 People told me this ambition was too high, too optimistic.
 The disparity between rich and poor countries is so vast as to be insurmountable.
 The world has always been this way and always will be, they said.
 I don't believe it.

 The history of technological change follows a common pattern: the diffusion of new technology produces a sudden shift in what is possible, but our habits and assumptions change much more slowly.
 I believe we are at that point now, where the advance of the internet has made this vast geographical disparity in wealth no longer necessary - but we have not yet grasped this sea change and adjusted our ways of doing things to encompass it.

 Zidisha was founded to see how far this idea of using the internet to make geography irrelevant can go.
 We use technology to connect internet-capable young adults in the world's poorest places with a global market for person-to-person loans - an eBay-style marketplace where borrowers transact directly with lenders and raise the funding they need to grow their small businesses, limited only by their own track record of responsible repayment.
 Since we do not outsource loan management to local banks, the cost to borrowers is far lower than what has traditionally been possible for traditional microfinance.
-As a result, living in an unlucky part of the world need no longer put a ceiling on our members' ambitions.
+As a result, place of birth need no longer put a ceiling on our members' ambitions.
 They can connect to Zidisha regardless, using technology to bypass hitherto insurmountable local obstacles.

 Zidisha is pioneering something radically new, continuously learning and adapting our model as we gain experience.
 Our community is the work of hundreds of volunteers and thousands of lenders and borrowers in every continent, who are fed up with a world that shuts people out of opportunity because of their location.
 We've many transformed many thousands of lives through the opportunities created by connecting people to people.